 Medications.
 Many medications used to treat these conditions further aggravate the problem.
 Diuretics increase urine production, and ACE inhibiters (high blood pressure) often cause a cough that can lead to stress incontinence.
 Calcium channel blockers can make it difficult to empty the bladder.

 Prevention.
-Preventing diabetes by losing weight, increasing activity and improving diet will help maintain overall health can even prevent the onset or severity of incontinence.
+Preventing diabetes by losing weight, increasing activity and improving diet will help maintain overall health and can even prevent the onset or severity of incontinence.
 Work with your health care provider to get started on a “healthy you” program.
 Diabetes often goes hand in hand with obesity, high blood pressure and problems with cholesterol, so lifestyle changes now can insure you improve your overall health and well-being.
-For those with obesity, lowering weight can significantly improve the risk of incontinence.
+For those with obesity, lowering weight can significantly reduce the risk of incontinence.

 Treatment.
 See your doctor!
 As a team, explore the use of medications, bladder re-training, increasing pelvic muscle tone through exercises (Kegels), and, after conservative measures have failed surgery, are all treatments for incontinence.
 Maintaining continence as long as possible can lessen the embarrassment, social isolation and depression associated with the condition.
-Lastly, make sure you are using a high quality product that suits your individual needs.
+Finally, make sure you are using a high quality product that suits your individual needs.
 Take the quiz on this website or call our dedicated customer service representatives to find which product will work best and to request a free sample.
 If you have any questions, email our clinical team and we would be glad to help!

 Melissa Napier, MS, BSN and Jennifer Roe, BSN Clinical Consultants

 Overflow incontinence is involuntary urination.
 The bladder muscles are unable to contain urine under pressure and feel like the bladder is unable to be emptied completely.